deis/deis/docs/gettingstarted/architecture.rst

 Registry
 --------

-The registry module hosts `Docker`_ images on behalf of the platform.
+The registry component hosts `Docker`_ images on behalf of the platform.
 Image data is typically stored on a storage service like `Amazon S3`_ or `OpenStack Storage`_.